jordydejong/frontend-assignment/README.md

+# de Bijenkorf Frontend Assignment 🐝 💻

+Welcome!
+This technical assessment is designed to help us better understand your expertise and abilities, as well as provide a glimpse into your thought processes and working style.
+Remember, this isn't just about right or wrong answers—it's about showing us how you solve problems and implement solutions.
+We're eager to see your approach.
+Good luck!

 ## Exercises

 You will find the exercises and associated instructions in separate named folders in the root of this project.
 This assignment is [timeboxed](https://en.wikipedia.org/wiki/Timeboxing) to **8 hours** max.